Detox Water for Bloating: DIY Recipes & Remedies

 2. If you want a more fluid consistency, you can increase the water.

-According to research, flaxseed and psyllium husks are beneficial for treating constipation and reducing bloating.
+According to research, flaxseed and psyllium husks treat constipation and reduce bloating.

 2. FODMAP Friendly Detox Water (Grape, Strawberry and Mint)